mathiasvr/danish-ssn/README.md

 Returns whether or not the cpr number is valid*.

 #### .validate(cpr)
-Makes a cpr number valid by correcting the check digit or returning `null` if the cpr is invalid.
+Makes a cpr number valid by correcting the check digit.
+Returns `null` if the cpr has no valid check digit.

 #### .validForDate(date)
 Generates a list of all valid* cpr numbers for a given date.